wpsharks/s2member-kb/tutorials/2015/157-pci-compliance.md

 - #### [FireHost](http://s2member.com/r/firehost/) (best for serious site owners w/ money)

-  This is the company that we use here at s2Member.com.
+  This is the company that we use @ s2Member.com.
 [FireHost](http://s2member.com/r/firehost/) is all about security and support.
-Plus they will help with anything/everything; and you pay for it.

-_Of course there are others out there, but these are the ones that we commonly recommend._
+Plus they will help with anything/everything—you pay for that. _Of course there are others out there, but these are the ones that we commonly recommend._

 ### Is the s2Member software PCI compliant?